sunaku/tork/README.markdown

 ### Tork::Config.test_file_globbers

-Hash that maps (1) a regular expression describing a set of file paths to (2) a lambda function that accepts the path to a changed file and a `MatchData` object containing the results of the regular expression matching, and yields one or more file globbing patterns (a single string, or an array of strings) that describe a set of test files that need to be run.
+Hash that maps (1) a regular expression describing a set of file paths to (2) a lambda function that accepts a `MatchData` object containing the results of the regular expression matching against the path of a changed file, and yields one or more file globbing patterns (a single string, or an array of strings) that describe a set of test files that need to be run.